 Your baby at 23 weeks is the size of a grapefruit.
 They are roughly 28.9cm from the top of their head to their heel (crown-heel length) and weigh approximately 565g.

-The developing fetus is continuing to grow and is starting to sense the world around them.
+The developing foetus is continuing to grow and is starting to sense the world around them.
 Habits are also starting to form that will continue to serve them once outside of the womb.

 Your baby at 23 weeks

 Babies at 23 weeks are becoming more active than ever.
 When you feel your baby squirming around, take a look at your bare belly.
-It’s at around this time period that you might be able to actually see them moving around underneath your clothes.
+It’s around this time period that you might be able to actually see them moving around underneath your clothes and beneath your skin.

 At 23 weeks, your baby is getting plenty of shut-eye.
 Most of their rest is spent in REM sleep (rapid eye movement).
 Just like in the human REM sleep, the fetus’ eyes will move and their brain will stay active.